-Rhino Trekking in Zimbabwe: An Incredible Experience
+Rhino Trekking in Zimbabwe

-Are you thinking about going travelling in Africa?
+Are you thinking about going to travel in Africa?
 Would you love to see wildlife in their natural habitat?
 Travel operator Oasis Overland offer overland trips to Zimbabwe which can be a life changing experience.

 “If we get charged today, remember not to run away”, Andy distractedly advised us as he loaded drinks into the back of the pick-up truck.
 We laughed nervously.
 He suddenly became more serious as he stopped what he was doing and looked at us directly.
 He then announced dramatically, in his broad Zimbabwean accent, “No, seriously.
 I don’t want anyone to die today” before finishing up and starting the truck.
 This was going to be a day on safari, Zimbabwe-style.

 I remember one occasion in particular when, upon seeing a troupe of baboons scramble past – which we had come to realise were more of a pest in sub-Saharan Africa than something to be photographed for posterity – a rather rotund man with a camera lens the size of a medieval weapon and a wonderful, if clichéd, cowboy hat, call over in a noxious Texan drawl to his buddy in a nearby vehicle, “Hey Paul, what is it?” to which his similarly proportioned pal replied “I don’t know, some kind of fucking monkey.”
 The circle of life, this was not.

 Matopos National Park, south of Bulawayo, Zimbabwe’s second largest city after Harare, would provide none of this, but instead a day of looking for white and black rhinos on foot with a local guide who possessed an encyclopaedic knowledge of the area, as well as a familiarity with the wildlife to the extent that he could tell us which rhinos were more aggressive than others (“Oh Christ, this one chased me up a tree a few weeks ago”).